About the Program

 Creative writing students have the opportunity to work with faculty who are actively engaged in writing and publishing their own work as well as editing that of others.
 Two literary journals are housed at Eastern: Vehicle and Bluestem.
 Three journals are edited or co-edited by Eastern faculty: Codex Journal, The Cossack Review and COBALT.
 The Winnie Davis Neely and James Johnson Creative Writing awards recognize outstanding student work.
 Students have the opportunity to present their work both on and off campus, and to hear the many outside speakers.
 The Emerging Artists series, for example, brings young writers to campus to read their work; the Alan Neff reading features a well-known poet.
 Recent Neff readers have included Ann Waldman, Rosemarie and Keith Waldrop, Jerome Rothenberg, Kwami Dass, Bruce Guernsey, and John Kinsella.

-Dr. Daiva Markelis reads from her memoir White Field, Black Sheep: A Lithuanian-American Life.
-The reading took place at the Cicero Public Library during its 90th anniversary celebration.
+Dr. Daiva Markelis reads from her memoir White Field, Black Sheep: A Lithuanian-American Life at the Cicero Public Library during its 90th anniversary celebration.

 Students concentrating in professional writing take courses that prepare them for careers in such fields as grant writing, public relations, technical writing, and publishing.
 Required classes include Professional Editing and the professional writing internship.
 The newly developed ENG/COMM 5260, Communication in Science and Technical Communications, allows writing students to work with graduate students enrolled in our new MS in Sustainable Energy, dealing with writing and communication issues in the real-world context of EIU's new Renewable Energy Center.
 Co-taught by faculty in English and Communication Studies, the course addresses such issues as corporate ethics, crisis management, and environmental activism.
 In addition, special topics and independent studies offer professional writing students the opportunity for in-depth exploration of a specific issue or skill.